6 Strategies to tackle weight gain during menopause

 Sue Heikkinen, MS, RDN, CDCES, BC-ADM, ACE-PT - Registered Dietitian Nutritionist and Certified Diabetes Care and Education Specialist

-Weight gain and changes in body shape are among the woes of women during menopause.
+Weight gain during menopause is a common woe.
 Hormonal changes make women more prone to belly fat and the health risks that come with it.
-These changes are not inevitable-here's what you can do.
+These changes are not inevitable- here’s what you can do.

 Weight gain during menopause

-However, with that research in mind, understand that hormonal changes do contribute to fat depositing in the midsection.
-Also known as "belly fat," extra midsection fat comes with a higher risk of diabetes and heart disease.
-Tight-around-the-waist pants suddenly become a red flag when you think about the dangers of belly fat.
+However, hormonal changes, in general, do contribute to fat depositing in the midsection.
+Extra midsection or “belly” fat comes with a higher risk of diabetes and heart disease.
+Tight-around-the-waist pants suddenly become a red flag when you consider those dangers.

-Of course, it isn't realistic to expect to keep the same body shape throughout our lives as in our 20s or 30s, yet the weight gain of menopause is not inevitable.
+Of course, it is unrealistic to expect to keep the same body shape throughout our lives as in our 20s or 30s.
+Yet, the weight gain of menopause is not inevitable.

 Manage weight gain during menopause with these 6 strategies